 The overlay rendering color of each individual clock region may be chosen by right-clicking the mouse pointer anywhere on the row of the desired clock region, then selecting Choose Overlay Color from the popup context menu.
-The user will then be able to use the Color Dialog to choose the desired color for the clock region.
-Note that this is a temporary color change - colors will be reverted to automatically chosen defaults if the user changes the active design, the active implementation, the target device, or closes ACE.
+The Color Dialog may then be used to choose the desired color for the clock region.

+In this is a temporary color change - colors are reverted to automatically chosen defaults if changes are made to the active design, the active implementation, the target device, or ACE is closed.

-ACE will automatically pick a different overlay color for an individual clock region if the user chooses Reset Overlay Color from the right-click popup content menu.
+ACE automatically picks a different overlay color for an individual clock region if Reset Overlay Color is selected from the right-click popup content menu.